Scientific Meetings

 —Updated July 2021—

 PHYSICIANS: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and San Francisco Center for Psychoanalysis.
-The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.”
+The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.

-The American Psychoanalytic Association designates this Live Activity for a maximum of AMA PRA Category 1 Credit(s)™ listed in the program description above.
+The American Psychoanalytic Association designates this Live Activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-PSYCHOLOGISTS: The San Francisco Center for Psychoanalysis is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The San Francisco Center for Psychoanalysis maintains responsibility for this program and its content.
 Psychologists attending SFCP events approved for CE credits may report AMA PRA Category 1 Credit(s)™ toward their CE requirements.
 Psychologists self-certify the number of hours they have completed on their renewal form (whether online or paper).

 LCSWs/MFTs: The San Francisco Center for Psychoanalysis is a continuing education provider that has been approved by the American Psychological Association, a California Board of Behavioral Sciences recognized approval agency